Catawba brings students back to campus with COVID-19 preparations in place - Salisbury Post

 Tice said the school is actively collecting data on campus COVID-19 infections to provide to the public, including quarantines, active infections and recoveries.
 Tice said that data set should be posted on the college’s website within a week.

 The campus is currently in its “green” phase.
-If the state of COVID-19 spread worsens, the school will move through color-coded states that indicate the severity of factors like active cases and higher-use of quarantine living spaces.
+If the state of COVID-19 spread worsens, the school will move through color-coded states that indicate the severity of factors like active cases and higher use of quarantine living spaces.
 The college is prepared to take on other measures like renting hotel rooms and moving classes online as necessary.

 Students will not return to in-person classes after Thanksgiving.
 Anticipating a possible spike in cases in the fall, the college opted to move the remainder of the fall semester online.
 Tice said that plan has not changed.

-The University of North Carolina at Chapel Hill shut down in-person classes after massive spike in campus infections, and other large institutions are seeing increases as well.
-Tice said the advantage of a smaller institution is it already has small classes and large venues that allows safer distances .
+The University of North Carolina at Chapel Hill shut down in-person classes after spikes in campus infections, and other large institutions are seeing increases as well.
+Tice said the advantage of a smaller institution is it already has small classes and large venues that allows safer distances.

 The first students arrived on Aug.
 3 and were resident assistants and leadership.
 The school conducted phased move-ins to limit the number of students coming in at one time.
 Students also were screened for COVID-19 before moving in.

-If a student contracts COVID-19, the college will ask the student to return home to quarantine if they live locally, and that student’s classes will be accomodated online.
+If a student contracts COVID-19, the college will ask the student to return home to quarantine if they live locally, and that student’s classes will be accommodated online.
 But Tice said not not all students will be able to return home because Catawba draws from from 29 states and 19 countries.
 That’s where designated isolation and quarantine spaces will come in.
 Meals will be delivered to students who are quarantined.

 In the meantime, the school plans to host events to help students socialize safely, including a silent disco.
-Tice said Catawba follow rules and have a good since of community and caring for one another, but his worry a small number of students socializing unsafely off campus and having a major impact the campus.
+Tice said Catawba follows rules and has a good sense of community and caring for one another, but he is worried that a small number of students socializing unsafely off campus could have a major impact on the campus.
 Tice said it is unnatural to ask young adults to have to make the changes to socializing, but the college is asking students to exercise responsibility.

 Freshman Gabby Blabon, a basketball player who intends to major in exercise science, said she saw rooms being sanitized between classes and felt safe on campus during her first day, though things were a bit strange.

-Blabon said she would be disappointed if in-person classes ended or her season was cancelled due to COVID-19.
+Blabon said she would be disappointed if in-person classes ended or her season was canceled due to COVID-19.
 A Rowan County native, her last season at West Rowan High School and the end of her senior year of high school was cut short in March.

 Blabon says she always wanted to attend Catawba, but felt odd to see everyone sitting so far away from each other and wearing masks.
 She worked in a group in her freshman seminar class, and students had to communicate via messaging on their laptops.

-Note: UPDATED: COVID-19 cluster at private school did not impact students, classes